khaors/geocompr/main.md

       Red = red channel

 Predictive mapping is another interesting application of local raster operations.
-The response variable correspond to measured or observed points in space, for example, species richness, the presence of landslides, tree disease or crop yield.
+The response variable corresponds to measured or observed points in space, for example, species richness, the presence of landslides, tree disease or crop yield.
 Consequently, we can easily retrieve space- or airborne predictor variables from various rasters (elevation, pH, precipitation, temperature, landcover, soil class, etc.).
 Subsequently, we model our response as a function of our predictors using `lm`, `glm`, `gam` or a machine-learning technique.
 To make a spatial prediction, all we have to do, is to apply the estimated coefficients to the predictor rasters, and summing up the resulting output rasters (<!--Chapter ??; -->see also @muenchow_predictive_2013).